treygriffith/filequeue/README.md

 Other Methods
 -------------
-Add a new `fs` method is simple, just add it to the `methods.js` file with the name and the arguments.
+Adding a new `fs` method is simple, just add it to the `methods.js` file with the name and the arguments.

 Pull requests to add other fs methods with tests exercising them are welcome.